HamseMoismaila/Bike_share-analysis-/README.md

 ## Bike_share-analysis-

+## DATA OVERVIEW

+BIKE SHARE ANALYSIS file contain all SQL queries that I use to Clean and  EDA

+READMe file contain all way process to answer this business case

+### Objective

 In project I was assuming junior Data analysts in Bike share company .
 The director of marketing believes the company’s future success depends on maximizing the number of annual membership.